 I have just bought a "Baofeng" UV-5RA dual band hand held radio at a local ham feist, programing cable and all, can't beat it.
 I built a 2 meter J-pole from 1/2" copper pipe for use here at the shack.
-I also have a Ringo Ranger I rebuilt from new parts from MFJ.
+I also have a Ringo Ranger I rebuilt with new parts from MFJ.

 Who knows where this hobby will lead me.
 I like to build HF wire antennas and experiment with them.
 I built an 80 thru 6 meter "terminated Di-pole" and I am not happy with the performance.
 It's still a work in progress.

 The last photo shows the tower at it's lowest position.
 The large ladder line is the dissapointing terminated dipole.

 The "x-beam" 6 meter and 2 meter beam with the 2 meter "J-pole" mounted on top all home brew and use them daily.